TabLeak: Tabular Data Leakage in Federated Learning: Further Experimental Details

 \section{Further Experimental Details}

-Here we give an extended description to our experimental details provided in \cref{sec:results}.
+Here we give an extended description to our experimental details provided in \cref{sec:results}, additionally we provide the specifications of each used dataset in \cref{table:datasets}.
 For all attacks, we use the Adam optimizer~\citep{Kingma2014} with learning rate $0.06$ for $1\,500$ iterations and without a learning rate schedule.
 We chose the learning rate based on our experiments on the baseline attack where it performed best.
 In line with \citet{Geiping2020}, we modify the update step of the optimizer by reducing the update gradient to its element-wise sign.
 We attack a fully connected neural network with two hidden layers of $100$ neurons each at initialization.
 However, we provide a network-size ablation in \cref{fig:network_size_all}, where we evaluate our attack against the baseline method for $5$ different network architectures.
 For each reported metric we conduct $50$ independent runs on 50 different batches to estimate their statistics.
 For all FedSGD experiments we clamp the continuous features to their valid ranges before measuring the reconstruction accuracy, both for our attacks and the baseline methods.
+Additionally, for \OurMethod{} and its ablation experiments, we encourage the continuous features to stay within bounds by wrapping them in a sigmoid function during optimization.
+Note that assuming some knowledge of the admissible ranges for the continuous columns is not unrealistic, as in most cases realistic ranges can be assumed based on the name of the feature column, especially if the feature standard deviations are known to the server (as in our case).
+For the network accuracy shown in the experiment "Defending with Noise", we train the two layer attacked network for 10 epochs at batch size 32 with learning rate 0.01 using mini-batch stochastic gradient descent.
 We ran each of our experiments on single cores of Intel(R) Xeon(R) CPU E5-2690 v4 @ 2.60GHz.

 \paragraph{Federated Averaging Experiments} For experiments on attacking the FedAvg training algorithm, we fix the clients' local dataset size at $32$ and conduct an attack after local training with learning rate $0.01$ on the initialized network described above.
 We use the FedAvg attack-framework of \citet{Dimitrov22}, where for each local training epoch we initialize an independent mini-dataset matching the size of the client dataset, and simulate the local training of the client.
 At each reconstruction update, we use the mean squared error between the different epoch data means ($D_\text{inv} =\ell_2$ and $g=\text{mean}$ in \citet{Dimitrov22}) as the permutation invariant epoch prior required by the framework, ensuring the consistency of the reconstructed dataset.
 For the full technical details, please refer to the manuscript of \citet{Dimitrov22}.
 For choosing the prior parameter $\lambda_\text{inv}$, we conduct line-search on each setup and attack method pair individually on the parameters $[0.0, 0.5, 0.1, 0.05, 0.01, 0.005, 0.001]$, and pick the ones providing the best results.
 Further, to reduce computational overhead, we reduce the ensemble size of \OurMethod{} from $30$ to $15$ for these experiments on all datasets.